 - 1 cup shredded Mexican cheese blend

-- Shredded lettuce, chopped tomato, sour cream and sliced ripe olives, optional
+- Optional: Shredded lettuce, chopped tomato, sour cream and sliced ripe olives

 - Spoon 1/2 cup enchilada sauce into a greased 13x9-in. baking dish.
-In a large saucepan, cook and stir the cream cheese and salsa over medium heat for 2-3 minutes or until blended.
-Stir in the chicken, beans and chilies.
+In a large saucepan, cook and stir the cream cheese and salsa over medium heat until blended, 2-3 minutes.
+Stir in the chicken, beans and chiles.